UbuntuKylin/kylin-user-guide/data/guide-ubuntukylin/ukui/en_US/index.md

 （3）If it’s still not effective, please do ”reboot”.

-### Can't login to the system after locking the screen?
+### Can’t login to the system after locking the screen?

 （1）Switch to character terminal by <Ctrl + Alt + F1>.

 （2）Input the user-name and passwd to login to the system.